 When a dog is staying with you, and you don’t have dogs of your own to dictate where they live and what is their area, you need to decide on how much household freedom they have and what areas they are allowed in and where they are not allowed for their safety and protection.

 It is inevitable that at some point the puppy you’re taking care of will need to go outside to relieve themselves.
-I actually just wrote an article about my journey finding an urban location to move to with my dogs, and how hard it was to find a suitable place to walk them.
+If you find an urban location to move to with dogs, it can be hard to find a suitable place to walk them.
 So it is good to think about this before the puppy gets to your place and needs to be walked.
 If you have a yard, that's awesome!
 But, it is also important to make sure the yard itself is puppy proof if you are putting them out there by themselves.
 If you don’t have a yard, you have to scope out the nearest grass area and make sure you have a ready supply of poop pickup bags when you go!

-Finding a good place for the dog to go can depend a lot on the dog, some are used to having a large area to walk around and investigate, or if they like their privacy and places to get away from prying eyes, or if they are all business when it's time to do their business and are happy to use a postage stamp sized chunk of grass.
-Knowing the area around your house is key, and knowing safe places where you are able to take the dog you are taking care of.
+Finding a good place for the dog to go can depend a lot on the dog, some are used to having a large area to walk around and investigate.
+Others like their privacy and places to get away from prying eyes, or if they are all business when it's time to do their business and are happy to use a postage stamp sized chunk of grass.
+Knowing the area around your house is key, and knowing safe places where you can take the dog you are taking care of.